oettinger-justin/DuoQAPI/projectgoals.md

  - The summary of the item's effect (i.e. in the case of Bloodthirster: something something deals damage heals you etc)

 ## In-Game Timers:

+Create a hands-free timer experience for different in-game events.

+### Feature Components
- - At start of game, starts a 2:30 timer to the first drake spawn, and a 19:45 countdown to the despawn of Rift Herald.
+ - User tells Alexa start of game, starts a 2:30 timer to the first drake spawn, and a 19:45 countdown to the despawn of Rift Herald.
- - Also starts a running game clock, relevance explained later.
- - Upon killing a drake, start a 6 minute timer to the next spawn.
+ - User tells Alexa when Drake is killed, start a 6 minute timer to the next spawn.
-  - Unless game clock will be over 35:00 at the time of the next spawn, at which point "Elder Dragon spawn" will be announced after the 6 minutes have elapsed.
+  - Unless game clock will be over 35:00 at the time of the next spawn, at which point "Elder Dragon spawn" will be announced.
   - All respawns after the first Elder Dragon take are all Elder Dragons, and will respawn 10 minutes after being killed.
  - After 20 minutes on game clock, announce that Baron Nasher has spawned.
- - Once Baron has been killed, start a 7 minute timer to the respawn.
+ - Once the user reports Baron has been killed, start a 7 minute timer to the respawn.
- - Similarly, after taking Red Buff or Blue Buff, start a 5 minute timer.
+ - Similarly, after the user reports taking Red Buff or Blue Buff, start a 5 minute timer.

+### Challenges

+ - [We can't have Alexa spontaneously start talking](https://www.reddit.com/r/amazonecho/comments/4cn84i/spoken_reminders_alarms/?st=isse7i5n&sh=f804a75f).
+We might be able to leverage alarms to do a similar thing.

 ## Counterpicks and Winrates:

+Allow the user to query game analytics for hands-free intelligence to help decision-making.

+### Feature Components
  - Using the past month of aggregate match data, provides:
   - The winrate for a champion of choice, potentially broken down by ranked level.
   - The top three champions with the highest winrate against a given champion, again potentially broken down by rank.

-All of this will be done using the information provided through the Riot League of Legends API, and using the npm files of "leagueapi"
+### Challenges

+ - This requires us to be able to run queries against an aggregate dataset.
+Unfortunately we can't pull this data out of the League API, so we might have to use some fancy statistics and random sampling to run these queries.